If you’re on the electoral register, you can apply to vote by post instead of voting at the polling station.

 You don’t need to give a reason; you can simply choose this method if it’s more convenient for you.

-You can apply for a postal vote for one election, for example if you’re going on holiday, for a specific period of time, or indefinitely.
+You can apply for a postal vote for one election.
+For example if you’re going on holiday, for a specific period of time, or for a maximum of three years.

 Applying for a postal vote